flyteorg/flyte/docs/user_guide/productionizing/lp_notifications.md

 )
 ```

-4. You can use pyflyte register to register the launch plan and lauch it in flyteconsole to get the notifications.
+4. You can use pyflyte register to register the launch plan and launch it in the web console to get the notifications.

 ```
 pyflyte register lp_notifications.py